Vonoa/lob-market-maker/README.md

 - **Windows/MinGW-tested build** — CMake should work cross-platform, but the toolchain has only been exercised on Windows with MinGW so far.

+## How this was built

+I used an AI assistant (Claude) on this project, and it's worth being clear about where.

+**Heavily, for the GUI.** The Dear ImGui / ImPlot / GLFW front end in `gui/` was written with a lot of AI help.
+I had no front-end C++ experience going in, and I wanted this project to be something people could *watch* — a book ladder filling up, quotes moving, inventory swinging against its limit — rather than a wall of terminal output.
+Learning an entire GUI stack well enough to build that from scratch would have cost more time than the visualisation was worth, so I used help to get there. `GUI_LEARNING_NOTES.md` is what I wrote for myself before starting: the immediate-mode model, what FetchContent actually does, where the MinGW toolchain fight was going to be.
+I understood what I was building before I built it.

+**The engine is mine.** The order book, matching engine, market maker, cost-basis P&L accounting and both strategies were designed and written by me.
+I used AI as a reviewer there, and that turned out to be the more valuable use of it — it caught real problems in decisions I'd made early on.
+Two examples that changed the project:

+- Marking P&L against the book's mid price during historical replay.
+Nothing in a trades-only replay ever *cancels* a resting order, so the book silently fills up with stale liquidity a real exchange would have pulled, and the resulting mid drifts and then jumps in steps.
+That was injecting fake P&L into the spread/inventory split.
+The fix — a single `referencePrice()` that every mark, exposure and kill-switch check goes through — is described in the design notes above.
+- The market maker was reading its own quotes back in as market data, because at BTC scale its own resting orders dominated top of book.
+That's a feedback loop, and it was flattering the adverse-selection numbers.

+Neither of those is a bug you find by running the code; both showed up in review.
+I'd rather say that plainly than have the GUI quietly imply I'm a front-end developer.

 ## Roadmap

 `ROADMAP.md` was written early as a phased plan and most of it (Phases 0–5, most of 7) is now